Tooth Development in Children

 - Sometimes wisdom teeth do not come in properly and need to be removed.

-Normally, a person should end up with 32 adult teeth.
+Normally, a person will have 32 adult teeth.